A Good Marriage Needs Separateness

-When I picture today’s mom, I see a woman juggling while riding a bicycle on a high-wire.
-Add the role of being a wife, and picture this same image, but with the high-wire suspended over a lion’s cage.
+When I picture today’s woman, I see her juggling while riding a bicycle on a high-wire.
+Add being a wife and mom, and picture this same image but with the high-wire suspended over a lion’s cage.

-Motherhood today is anything but simple.
-I doubt I need to tell you that marriage is the same.
-Marriage will stretch you, test you, and frustrate you at times.
-It’s also a means to tremendous passion and adventure in life.
+Motherhood today is anything but simple, and I doubt I need to tell you that marriage is the same.
+Marriage stretches us, tests us, and frustrates us, and it can also be a means to tremendous passion and adventure.

 Who’s the most important person to you?

-The answer – YOU.
+The answer, of course, is you.
 You are the most important person in the world to you.

-Before I move on, let me torpedo a few of your initial rebuttals to this statement:
+Let me torpedo the common initial rebuttals to this statement:

-“If I view myself as the most important person then I’ll be selfish or arrogant.”
+“If I view myself as the most important person, then I’m selfish or arrogant.”

 The simple truth is that nobody can take care of you better than you.
 Plus, if you don’t love yourself, how can you possibly offer love to anyone else?
-I assume you’ve heard the safety procedure on an airplane about putting on your own oxygen mask before trying to help others.
-This advice applies to marriage as well as parenting.
+I assume you’ve heard the analogy with the safety procedure for a flight, about putting on your own oxygen mask before trying to help others.
+It’s true for marriage as well as parenting.

 “Jesus tells us to serve others and put others first.”

-Yes, He does say this – but He also said to treat others as we treat ourselves.
-If you are called to care for others, you need to be in good shape first.
-And if you follow His example, Jesus spent a great deal of time on His own, recharging and caring for His needs.
+Yes, he does say this.
+But he also said to treat others as we treat ourselves.
+If you’re called to care for others, you need to be in good shape first.
+Jesus spent a ton of time on his own, recharging and caring for his needs.

 So how does taking care of yourself improve your marriage?

-Marriage can’t be broken down in a few easy-to-follow steps.
-There are, however, some natural processes that occur in every marriage – and those can be harnessed in order to create more passion and adventure.
+Marriage can’t be broken down in a few easy-to-follow steps, but there are some natural needs for every marriage.
+These can be cultivated to create more passion and adventure.